 11.4.
-Buy back of unlisted equity shares or preference shares
+Buy back of shares

-Section 115QA of the Income-tax Act, 1961 ("ITA") levies a tax of 20% (increased by a surcharge of 12% and health and education cess of 4% on tax) on domestic unlisted companies, when such companies distribute income pursuant to a share repurchase or "buy back".
+Section 115QA of the ITA levies a tax of 20% (plus applicable surcharge and cess) on domestic companies, when such companies distribute income pursuant to a share repurchase or "buy back".
 Section 115QA of the ITA defines 'distributed income' to mean "the consideration paid by the company on buy-back of shares as reduced by the amount which was received by the company for issue of such shares".
-Thus, tax at the rate of 20% (increased by a surcharge of 12% and health and education cess of 4% on tax) is levied on a domestic company on consideration paid by it as reduced by the amount which was received by the company for issue of such shares.
-As per Section 115QA of the ITA tax on buy-back is payable by a company irrespective of whether income tax is payable on its total income as computed under the ITA.
+Thus, tax at the rate of 20% (plus applicable surcharge and cess) is levied on a domestic company on consideration paid by it as reduced by the amount which was received by the company for issue of such shares.
+As per Section 115QA of the ITA tax on buy-back is payable by a company irrespective of whether income tax is payable on its total income as computed under ITA.
 The tax paid to the Indian Government for the buy-back is treated as the final payment of tax and no further credit can be claimed by the company or any other person in respect of the amount of tax so paid.
 Gains arising on buy back of shares shall be exempt in the hands of investors.
+It is to be noted that provisions of Section 115QA of ITA shall not apply for companies whose shares are listed and have made a public announcement before 5th July 2019 for buy-back of shares in accordance with Securities and Exchange Board of India Act, 1922.